danieldavilaaleman/Bioinformatics_road/DataScienceAtTheCommandLine/Chapter2.md

                 ||     ||
 ```

-To add the /data directory which contains the data need it to reproduce the book's exercise, I **exit** the container, move to directory ```/Users/danieldavila/OneDrive - University of Calgary/CompBiologist/data``` and ran:
+To add the /data directory which contains the data need it to reproduce the book's exercise, I **exit** the container, move to directory ```/CompBiologist/data``` and ran:
 ```
 docker run --rm -it -v "$(pwd)":/data datasciencetoolbox/dsatcl2e
 ```